-It is absolutely possible to overdose while taking Hydroxyzine.
-The severity of the Vistaril overdose can be envisaged from the fact that there is no specific reversal agent for hydroxyzine effects.
+When it comes to a possible overdose of the drugs, the severity of a Vistaril overdose is heightened by the fact that there is no specific reversal agent for Hydroxyzine effects.
 Moreover, there is no medically proven antidote, and even hemodialysis is not useful to remove the drug from the blood.

-A patient can overdose on Vistaril by taking a double dose or having two doses close to each other.
+It must be noted that a patient can experience a Hydroxyzine overdose by taking a double dose or having two doses close to each other.
 Doctors recommend that the patients should make up for a missed dose of hydroxyzine as soon as they remember it.
 However, in case the time for the next dosage is closer, it is better to skip the previous one.
-A person needs to consult with a doctor if one has missed a dose and are not sure what to do.
+A person needs to consult with a doctor if one has missed a dose and is not sure what to do.

-Taking too much Atarax hydroxyzine can result in a range of signs and symptoms that may appear in different areas of the body.
-Common Vistaril overdose symptoms include:
+Taking too much Hydroxyzine can result in a range of signs and symptoms that may appear in different areas of the body.
+The symptoms of an overdose differ from the common side effects of taking the drug.
+Users should make sure that they do not confuse the two, especially if they are taking the medication as directed by their doctor.

 - Nausea, convulsions, and vomiting